 Sources & references

-- Eleventh Circuit Court of Appeals.
+7. Eleventh Circuit Court of Appeals.
 (2026, April 21).
 Friends of the Everglades, Inc. v.
-Secretary of DHS (vacating preliminary injunction in Florida 'Alligator Alcatraz' case).
+Secretary, U.S. Department of Homeland Security (vacating preliminary injunction in Florida 'Alligator Alcatraz' case).